manasiramnath/mrp-modelling/README.md

 # Estimating 2019 General Election Results

 The following analysis uses a Multi-level Regression and Post-Stratification (MRP) model to estimate UK General Election results in 2019.

+The files included in the repository are:
+1. estimation_task.Rmd: R-Markdown file containing the data analysis and MRP modelling with report
+2. estimation_task.html: HTML file for readibility
+3. viz_task.ipynb: Jupyter notebook containing visualisation of vote estimates from MRP modelling
+4. final_poststrat.csv: Final post-stratification frame, with scaled estimates